Through and Trough: Difference and Comparison

 UsagePrimarily signifies movement, transition and passage from one side to another.Primarily signifies movement, transition, and passage from one side to another.

-Physical versus abstractIt often describes physical movement across spaces, like walking through a garden.It can be literal, like a container for liquids, or metaphorical, representing a low phase in the cycle.
+Physical versus abstractIt describes physical movement across spaces, like walking through a garden.It can be literal, like a container for liquids, or metaphorical, representing a low phase in the cycle.

-Economic contextIt does not have a direct economic connotationEmployed in economics to denote the lowest point of a business cycle, often marked by recession
+Economic contextIt does not have a direct economic connotationEmployed in economics to denote the lowest point of a business cycle, marked by recession

-Completion versus dipIndicates accomplishment or progress, reflecting the end of a journey or taskConveys a temporary dip or a bottom point, often in processes or economic cycles
+Completion versus dipIndicates accomplishment or progress, reflecting the end of a journey or taskConveys a temporary dip or a bottom point, in processes or economic cycles

 SymbolismEmbodies struggle, decline, and the chance for subsequent improvementRefers to a container, a low point, or a period of decline